 Applying for university is exciting and you actually get more than one shot at getting on the course of your dreams!
-In this guide we’ve worked with the University of Law to take you through Clearing, Extra, and Adjustment to help you find your HE heaven.
+In this guide we’ve worked with the University of Law to take you through Clearing and Extra to help you find your HE heaven.

 What is Clearing and how does it work?

 In simple terms, Clearing is an opportunity for you to find a course and university that’s right for you if you don’t already have a confirmed place, or if you’re not happy with your place.
 Although you can’t apply until you have your results, Clearing is open from the 5th July until October so there’s plenty of time for you to make your enquiries and applications.
 Bear in mind though that different courses start on different dates, so don’t leave it until the last minute!

 The places on offer are unfilled vacancies rather than ‘extra seats’, and if you get your place at university through Clearing, you won't be treated any differently in class to students who were accepted the first time round.
 You may find that there is less availability when it comes to things like accommodation though - check out our guide ‘Results Day and Clearing: What should you do after you accept a place?’ for more information.

 If you apply through Clearing, universities will make you offers over the phone, via email, livechat, or social media, then confirm them in writing.
 While you can chat with as many universities as you like, you can only accept one offer on UCAS Track, so do your research before you start!

 The aim behind these processes are essentially the same - they’re an opportunity for you to find the course or university that suits you best.
 There are differences between who is eligible though, what they’re eligible for, and when they can apply: